 However, it wasn’t always all sunshine and roses for Ionesco.
 Although his plays are now a roaring success and are known as two classics of the “theatre of the absurd” genre, he had a bit of a rocky start.
 The plays were first played at the Théâtre de La Huchette in 1952 for a mere three months, before being picked up again indefinitely five years later.

-Having seen only The Lesson, I thoroughly enjoyed it!
-And if you don’t speak any French, do not despair, English subtitles are provided every Wednesday!
+If you don’t speak any French, do not despair, English subtitles are provided every Wednesday!